Hacking CITRIX - the forceful way

 Yesterday I briefly covered how CITIRX hacking works by performing simple enumeration exercises.
 Today, I will show you how to drill.

-As always, I did some coding as well.
+I also did some coding as well.
 The following script can be used to bruteforce the Windows/Netware logon.
 With a few mods you can make it work for CITRIX SSLs auth as well.

 I have another script, which I use to fine tune connections - very suitable when you don’t want to deal with ICA but you want to tryout different citrix communication mechanisms and connection options.

 This is it.
-I hope that you enjoy the demo.
+I hope that you enjoyed the demo.

 amazing again :)